Pensions and your personal allowance

 How does salary sacrifice operate?

-It’s very straightforward.
-Your employer has to pay National Insurance based on your salary.
-If your employer reduces your salary by exactly the same amount that you want to put into your pension, and then pays your pension contributions for you, then they will now have to pay less in National Insurance.
-If your employer adds this National Insurance saving to your pension, then you are even better off financially.
-In this case, you could gain almost 67%.
+Your employer has to pay national insurance based on your salary.
+If your employer reduces your salary by exactly the same amount that you want to put into your pension, and then pays your pension contributions for you, then they will now have to pay less in national insurance.
+If your employer adds this national insurance saving to your pension, then you are even better off financially.
+In this case, you could gain almost 67 percent (2).

-You need to consider your broad life goals and financial objectives and create a financial plan to help you aim to achieve them.
-If investing this income into a pension could help you achieve your aims, then it may be worth pursuing.
+You need to consider your broader life goals and financial objectives and create a financial plan to help you aim to achieve them.
+If investing this income into a pension could help you achieve your aims, then it may be worth pursuing, however as with all investments this will come with risks.
 Even so, we would recommend you review annually any pensions you have and consider how they link in with your long-term objectives.
-In addition, while pensions may be the first avenue to consider regarding the 60% tax rate, they are not the only option.
+In addition, while pensions may be the first avenue to consider regarding the effective 60 percent tax rate, they are not the only option.

 What are the other considerations?

-When giving holistic advice to a high earner we would also consider all other tax efficient vehicles, as some may well be appropriate.
+Again it will entirely depend on your individual circumstances.
+But when giving holistic advice to a high earner we would also consider other tax-efficient vehicles, such as ISAs and venture capital trusts, which may well be appropriate.
 You may find speaking to a financial adviser helpful here, as they can look at the bigger picture.
-At Schroders Personal Wealth, we can provide such financial advice.
-Call 0808 296 6659 to book a free initial consultation today.
-There are no hidden fees or charges, and you’ll only pay if you choose to go ahead with the recommendations in your personalised financial plan.

 Important information